TomPace101/nanopore_diffusion/notes.md

 If so, can we create a locator type for modules files?
 E.g., a "modules" folder under DATAFOLDER?

+Maybe we just need a way to add folder to sys.path from within yaml.
+This does mean you have to be careful about the module namespace: you could clash with an existing installed module name, and you can't have your own modules with the same name in different folders.

+It would be preferable to load modules directly from a file.
+The problem is that this is done very differently in different python versions, so you'd have to get some complicated code.
+Then, you'd just use locators to find the modules.

+Still to do (__TODO__):
+- working example on template customization

 _TODO_ refactor post-processing
 Think of post-processing in terms of tasks to complete.
 Right now we have collection tasks and plotting tasks.